abhishek-maurya576/linkzy/docs/USER_GUIDE.md

 ### Understanding Message Status

 Each message has indicators to show its status:
-- Single check mark (✓): Message was delivered to the server
+- Single clock mark (⏲): Message was delivered to the server
 - Double check mark (✓✓): Message was delivered to the recipient
 - Blue double check mark (✓✓): Message was read by the recipient